 Galveston residents and visitors alike have enjoyed Island Oktoberfest for almost 40 years.
 Every October, festival-goers enjoy live music, German beer, a variety of food options, shopping and live auctions.
 The best thing about this fall festival, however, is free admission.
 German costumes are encouraged!

 This Cajun Catfish Festival takes place in Conroe, Texas.
-The Cajun food and live music are the main attractions at the Cajun Catfish Festival that draws nearly 40,000 visitors every October.
-However, you can also enjoy a car show, a pageant, and a carnival too at the Cajun Catfish Festival.
+The Cajun food and live music are the main attractions at the Cajun Catfish Festival, which draws nearly 40,000 visitors every October.
+However, you can also enjoy a car show, a pageant, and a carnival at the Cajun Catfish Festival.